Mishieck/parawait/README.md

 ## Features

 JavaScript provides native ways of running multiple processes at once.
-These include `Promise.all`, `Promise.race` and `Promise.allSettled`.
+These include `Promise.all`, `Promise.race`, `Promise.any` and `Promise.allSettled`.
 The similarity between AwaitAll and the aforementioned methods is that they all use promises.
 However, there are a few significant differences between these methods and AwaitAll in terms of how they run the processes.
 Let us look at the features of AwaitAll.

 ### Memory Efficiency